neogcamp/mockBee/website/docs/getting-app-running.md

 In this way, the server and it's APIs are made available to the frontend.

-Of course, we don't need to look more into what is inside the `server.js` at the moment; and let us get our app running!
+Of course, you don't need to look more into what is inside the `server.js` at the moment; and let us get our app running!

 ### Running the App